How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 Is a champagne tower suitable for every event?

 Champagne towers add luxury to large, formal events but may be less practical for smaller, informal gatherings.
-When deciding, consider your event's nature and space.
+Consider your event's nature and available space when deciding.

 How can I ensure the champagne tower is stable?